praekeltfoundation/ways-of-working/docs/tools.rst

 We use Graphite_ for the majority of our metric publishing for dashboards.
 If appropriate, you will be given details for the Graphite_ server and how metrics are to be published to it.

-IRC
----

-IRC is our team's communication tool of choice.
-Join us in ``#prk-dev`` for general developer support, or ``#vumi`` or ``#jmbo`` for development of those platforms, on irc://irc.freenode.net/.

-Various tools report into these channels and provide insight into what is going on.

 .. _Praekelt Organization: https://github.com/praekelt/